In Search Of Yummy-ness

 Serve With

-Pimento cheese sandwiches pair wonderfully with a pot of black tea, such as English Breakfast or Orange Pekoe.
+Pimento cheese sandwiches are even more enjoyable when paired with a pot of black tea, such as English Breakfast or Orange Pekoe.
 These classic teas complement the creamy, savoury filling of the sandwiches.

-If you want to brush up on your brewing technique, check out my guide on how to brew loose leaf tea, or explore the different varieties of tea in my guide to loose leaf tea for beginners.
+If you want to learn about tea, check out my guide on how to brew loose leaf tea, or explore the different varieties of tea in my guide to loose leaf tea for beginners.

 Looking to expand your menu?
 Browse more tea sandwich recipes to create a well-rounded spread with a mix of flavours and textures your guests will love.

 As for a sweet treat, I recommend something with a bit of brightness to balance the richness of the pimento cheese, like my lemon and jam tarts or sweet citrus tarts.
-The zesty flavour will offer a delightful contrast to the creamy sandwiches, rounding out your tea party spread.
+The zesty flavour offers a nice contrast to the creamy sandwiches, rounding out your tea party spread.

 Frequently Asked Questions